Lucaa8/Challenges_App/README.md

 ## Implementation
 I handled the implementation myself, based on what I planned during the conception.
 However, the application has been extensively used from start to finish by [BlackT8](https://github.com/BlackT8), which greatly facilitated the testing and bug-fixing stages.

+## Disclamer
+To fully understand the concepts covered in the application, it would be helpful for the reader to have a basic understanding of how challenges work.
+These concepts will not be re-explained here; only how the plugin is modified from the C# interface will be discussed.
+For more details about the plugin's functionality, please refer to the [plugin README](https://github.com/Lucaa8/Challenges_Plugin/blob/main/README.md).

 ## Functionalities
 To summarize, the application allows for modifying the current status of challenges (active/inactive), viewing and loading any existing category or challenge on the server.
 It can create, modify, or delete very complex items (Enchantments, Attributes, Meta like Potions, Books, etc.).
 Additionally, it allows for creating a completely new challenge/category, modifying it, and deleting it.
 It is even possible to download the final JSON content of an item or import a challenge or category using this JSON content.
 All changes can be pushed directly to the server without reloading/restarting, which helps avoid excessive maintenance periods and allows for immediate in-game visualization of changes when modifications are made by staffs.